 If your family is like mine, then you probably have a variety of different needs for travel backpacks too.
 And depending on how long you plan to travel, those needs may also impact the choices you make.
 So how do you sort through all the competing needs to choose the right backpack for you?

 Fortunately, I’ve put together this post to help you figure out what to look for in a backpack.
 And I’ve also compiled my top picks for the best backpack for travel with kids.

 Hopefully, this will help you get prepared for your own travels.
-Whether it’s for a quick jaunt to a nearby town, or a family gap year around the world, having the right backpack is essential for a successful trip with your kids.
+Whether you’re packing for a weekend away to a nearby town, or prepping for a family gap year around the world, having the right backpack is essential for a successful trip with your kids.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 What to look for in the best backpack for travel with kids

 When choosing the best backpack for travel with kids, there are a few things to keep in mind.
 First, make sure you choose bags that are durable and high quality.
 Second, pay attention to the volume and storage capacity of the bag.

 You also want to consider the type of travel you’ll be doing.
 And make sure you choose a bag that feels good on your body.